-38. The Panel acknowledges the level of quality required for research underpinning impact cases, i.e. equivalent to at least 2 star (2) or international standing, as stipulated in the General Panel Guidelines.
-Impact case studies should include appropriate evidence or indicators of the quality of underpinning research, such as, in UoA 16, the number of citations, or the peer-review funding received that facilitated the research.
-Where necessary, the Panel will review the outputs concerned in order to ensure the quality of the research is of at least 2 star (2^) quality.

-39. The evaluation of the outputs under the impact element is undertaken only for assuring the quality threshold of the underpinning research has been reached.
+- 36. The Panel acknowledges the level of quality required for research underpinning impact cases, i.e. equivalent to at least 2 star (2) or international standing, as stipulated in the General Panel Guidelines.
+Impact case studies should include appropriate evidence or indicators of the quality of the underpinning research, where necessary, the Panel will review the outputs concerned in order to ensure the quality of the research is of at least 2 star (2) level. - 37.
+The evaluation of the outputs under the impact element is undertaken only for assuring the quality threshold of the underpinning research has been reached.
 The quality of the underpinning research will not be taken into account in the assessment of the impact.
 Underpinning research referenced in a case study may also be submitted for assessment under the research output element.
-In this case, the guidance on output types and criteria for assessing research outputs as stipulated in paragraphs 11-15, 21-24 above would apply.
+In this case, the guidance on output types and criteria for assessing research outputs as stipulated in paragraphs 9-14, 20-23 above would apply.